monnasol/backend-recruit/readme.md

 Write a companion app next to turbo chatroom that will help admins moderate the users activity.
 It needs following functionalites
 - login for admins
 - view of messages being sent
 - a button to hide given message.
-When it's pressed the message should be removed in turbo chatroom
+When it's pressed the message should be hidden in turbo chatroom

 Connect the two applications however you want.